wxchaser24/Azul-Plus/README.md

 - Roads and Borders Remain Working, Its just for the Road Signs.
 Sorry:/ but its easily fixable if it annoys you.

-11. I also Added The orginal Metro maps If you just prefer that one.
+11. I also Added The original Metro maps If you just prefer that one.
 With full icon speed